clay/clay-kiln/docs/vuex-actions.md

 | store | <code>Object</code> |

 ### drawers.openDrawer(store, nameOrConfig)
-open Drawer, will close any other open drawer
+open Drawer, will close any other open drawer, calls <a href="#module_deep-linking">setHash</a> so drawer is automatically deep-linked to

 **Kind**: static method of [<code>drawer</code>](#module_nav)